ne-5437/23-01-PSD-of-a-Music-Signal/README.md

 ## Features
 - Records a 10-second audio signal.
-- Plots the signal in the time domain.
+- Retains control until recording is done.
+- Creates a numeric array to plot the audio samples.
 - Computes and displays the PSD using Welch's method.

 ## Prerequisites